Vitafusion SleepWell Review

 When I woke up, it felt like I was waking from a very deep sleep.
 I usually wake up feeling instantly alert, but it took me around 30 minutes to shake the groggy feeling.

-No other side effects
+No other noticeable side effects for me

 The rest of the week